dsi-clinic/cocoa/README.md

 ### cocoa

 This package contains a module `evaluate_repo` which runs code testing libraries against a repository.
+There are multiple ways that we want to be able to run this repo:

+1. We want to be able to clone `cocoa` and then use it as part of their process.
+2. We want adminstrators to be able to give it a list of repos to generate reports on all repos.
+3. (Eventually) We want it to be able to run as a github action _on the repo itself_.
+4. (Eventually) We want to be able to have administrive repo that can run it on other repos.

 ### How to run